-Texas AG Paxton says state filed an appeal to reinstate 'fetal heartbeat' abortion law
+Texas AG Paxton says he filed an appeal to reinstate 'fetal heartbeat' abortion law

 Paxton believes the appeal will be succesful